 How can I help manage my CRPS?

 Stay active.
 Movement of the injured limb may help lower your pain.

-Find ways to relax.
+- Find ways to relax.
 Your pain may increase when you are anxious.
-Ask your caregiver about relaxation techniques that help lower pain.
+Ask your healthcare provider about relaxation techniques that help lower pain.

 - You have limb pain that you think is worse than any recent injury should cause.

 - You have limb pain that continues after an injury heals.

 - You have limb pain caused by things that do not normally cause pain, such as a touch to the skin.

 - You have swelling, sweating, and skin temperature changes in an injured limb.

 - You have trouble moving an injured limb.